krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 strongly consistent reads across AWS regions.

 Conflicts can arise if applications update the same item in different Regions at about the same time.
 To help ensure eventual consistency, DynamoDB global tables use a “last writer wins” method to reconcile between concurrent updates.

+- data is replicated from one region to another
+- 2 way replication
+- HA: if 1 region is down, customers who connect to other regions are fine
+- Global Table uses 'DynamoDB Streams'
+- Conflict resolution: last writer wins based on timestamps

+#### DynamoDB Encryption

+- at rest: automatic,
+  - key management: KMS,
+  - owned by:
+    - DynamoDB,
+    - AWS Managed Key (stored in your KMS in your account): limited audit logs
+    - Customer Managed key (you create it in KMS): you define rotation, see audit logs, monitoring, strict compliance requirements
+- in transit

+#### DynamoDB Resource Policies:
+- defines who (aws account, user, services) can access your table/index and pwrform what operations (getItem, PutItem, Query)
+- Extra rules: specific IP or time range

+#### DynamoDB Backup

+- backup saves: table data, indexes, settings
+- does not affect performance of DynamoDB
+- PITR (point in time recovery): continuous, automated, up to 35 days back, stored for 35 days, DR
+- On Demand backups: manual, point-in-time, archival, migration

+__DynamoDB Export to S3__: you want to analyze it  or share data
+- no performance impact
+- PITR must be on
+- Full Export: all data as is or up to 35 days back
+- Incremental Export: export data that has changed within specific time period
+- file format: __dynamodb json__ (contains data type, better if you want to import it back) or __Amazon Ion__ (better if you want to analyze the data: glue, athena)